himselfv/tasks-ig/readme.md

 * Chrome extension (on a separate page)
 * Firefox/Opera extension (in a sidebar)
 * Self-hosted &mdash; on your own domain
+* Firefox/Opera extension for a self-hosted version (in a sidebar)
 * Standalone &mdash; as a local HTML file, or [here on GitHub](https://himselfv.github.io/tasks-ig/)

 Different backends are available in each case: